 Magura claims 400 cycles on a single battery charge.
-I’ve ridden it quite frequently over five months, and realistically change my saddle height more than I shift, and it has yet to demand a recharge.
+I’ve ridden it fairly frequently over five months, and realistically I change my saddle height more than I shift, and it has yet to demand a recharge.
 Like electronic drivetrains, that’s impressive enough to eliminate battery power as any potential concern.

-Since I rarely have to pack up my bike for travel, have long, gangly legs, and I find other remotes more ergonomic, the Vyron eLect probably wouldn't be my first pick, that would go to one of the 170mm or more length dropper posts.
+Since I rarely have to pack up my bike for travel, have long legs, and find other remotes more ergonomic, the Vyron eLect probably wouldn't be my first pick — that would go to one of the 170mm or longer dropper posts.

 Magura Vyron eLect dropper post bottom line

-Impressively, being electric and cable less, Magura has done an excellent job at minimizing most performance negatives.
-There's a bit of learning required for the timing, but that's only if you're accustom to other dropper posts.
+Impressively, being electric and cable-less, Magura has done an excellent job at minimizing most performance negatives.
+There's a bit of learning required for the timing, but that's only if you're accustomed to other dropper posts.